This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Philippines.

 What restrictions, if any, has your jurisdiction imposed on crew changes in the wake of the Coronavirus pandemic?

-Crew change is undertaken only in select ports in the country – Manila, Subic, Bataan, Cebu and recently Davao.
-The port of Batangas is being prepared as an additional crew change port.
+DRLaw: Crew change is undertaken only in select ports in the country – Manila, Subic, Bataan, Cebu, Davao and Batangas.

-Seafarers are also required to undergo CoVID testing, particularly the RT PCR test before joining vessels.
+Seafarers are also required to undergo CoVID testing, particularly the RT PCR test and complete quarantine requirements (at least 5 days) before joining vessels.

 Kindly note that the foregoing are subject to change in order address developments and therefore it is strongly recommended to obtain updated information.